ahammadmejbah/NLP-Research-Topics/README.md

 <ol>

-<li>Using natural language processing for topical sentiment analysis of COVID-19 Twitter dialogue, reveal the discussion on masks.
+<li>Using natural language processing for topical sentiment analysis of COVID-19 Twitter dialogue, reveal the discussion on masks. <li>

-<li>A Deep Learning Taxonomy for Natural Language Processing.
+<li>A Deep Learning Taxonomy for Natural Language Processing. </li>

-<li>Using natural language processing and data from the electronic health record, predict serious chest injuries.
+<li>Using natural language processing and data from the electronic health record, predict serious chest injuries. </li>

-<li>processing natural language in artificial intelligence.

 <li>Natural language processing of clinical research literature using UMLS-based data augmentation. </li>